 “No one has greater love than this, to lay down one’s life for one’s friends” (John 15:13)

-Last week on Palm Sunday we reflected on our faith and how it was interacting with what we are being told by the government authorities and scientists for this coronavirus pandemic we are facing.
-We are being told to stay at home, locked down, in social distance, isolation, for an indefinite period of time, not only to save our lives but also to save the life of others.
+At this time in our faith life we are being told by science and the government authorities that we are to stay at home, locked down, in social distant, isolation, for an indefinite period of time, not only to save our lives but, primarily, to save the life of others.

 As we do this we see our lives being disrupted beyond belief.
 The ways we move, eat, love, sleep, die, and perform our daily living are transformed and permanently changed; our “old ways” are dying to give birth to a new chance of life for others.
 We are being called in a very peculiar way to “lay down our lives” (in the ordinary form we know) for others: for people who we don’t know and will probably never know, for people we love, for people we dislike, for people who are our enemies…

-When we enter into these sacred Paschal Mysteries we remember that our most important task during this time is to keep people alive, and protect the precious gift of life, even at the cost of our physical freedom and our comfort.
+When we enter into the mysteries of Holy Week through the doors of Jerusalem, with Palms and songs of praise and glory to our King, we remember that our most important task during this time is to keep people alive, and protect the precious gift of life, even at the cost of our physical freedom and our comfort.
 We are being asked to die little by little, but like Jesus, we are being called to rise again because we know Jesus conquered death!
 The Paschal Mystery!
 This Paschal Mystery is at the heart and foundation of our Catholic Faith and our Sacred Liturgy.

 As a church community, the Body of Christ, we are also “laying down” our liturgical life as we know and desire it, and, although not by choice, we are being challenged to enter more profoundly into the heart and soul of these festivities; into what really matters: “love one another as I have loved you”(John 15:12).

-At Holy Faith, practicing and supporting this new dimension of sacrificial love, will continue to take precedence during these Sacred Days.
+At Holy Faith, practicing and promoting this new dimension of sacrificial love, is taking precedent during these Holy and Sacred Days.
 We do not want to give our brothers and sisters any reason to leave their homes for anything other than an immediate situation to sustain life: like seeking food and/or for medical attention.
 We believe that enduring in love and sacrifice the pain of our profound urge and holy desire to be with each other, to celebrate these sacred mysteries in unity, and not being able to do so, is a profound manifestation of walking the way of the cross in faith, dying with Christ while still having the certainty of the Resurrection.

-To continue living and promoting the mandate to “love one another”, we will not live stream any services during the Sacred Triduum.
-The dignity and proper reverence to these celebrations require that we have the proper number of ministers, well trained and prepared, and we need to protect the lives and health of our staff and volunteers, their families, and anyone whom they may come in contact with, as well as the inside of our church surfaces and environment.
+For these reasons, we will not be distributing palms during this Palm Sunday or making them available to the community.
+Also, to continue living and promoting the mandate to “love one another”, we will not live stream any service during Palm Sunday.
+This is to protect the lives and health of our staff and volunteers, their families, and anyone whom they may come in contact with, as well as the inside of our church surfaces and environment.